 Note that this will not work if you are just half-ass pretending to be happy you can’t sleep before that big presentation tomorrow.
 You have to seriously learn to be happy about it.
-Genuinely accept that you will be just as happy if you sleep only one hour tonight, because your extra quiet reflection time will compensate you for any potential physical tiredness you may feel tomorrow.
+Be 100% at peace with it.
+Genuinely accept that you will be just as happy whether you sleep for eight hours or for only one hour tonight, because your extra quiet reflection time will compensate you for any potential physical tiredness you may feel tomorrow.

 Of course, even with a great attitude, you will still have the occasional night of sleeplessness, as the normal stresses of life can require some time for you to sort out in your head at night.
 But if you truly love this sleeplessness then it is not “insomnia”.
 It’s just a few welcome nights of sleeplessness.

 Some other natural tips that will help you sleep better, regardless of your attitude:

 - Write down your persistent thoughts or your to-do list for tomorrow

 - Turn off the lights 30 minutes before bed

 - Don’t drink caffeine within 9 hours of bedtime

 - Get up and do some yoga moves

 Feel free to add your own in the comments below.
 Happy bedtimes!